 You should have a web-stats tool installed on your website to track performance.
 The most popular and the one that 90% of websites use is Google Analytics.
 Not only is the tool very good, but it is also free and easy to install.
 As you publish more posts to the blog, it will help give you a clearer picture of how people are responding to it.
 It should tell you which posts are most popular with readers so that you can work on posting similar content.

-It is important that you conclude every blog post with a CTA or Call To Action as it is called.
+You must conclude every blog post with a CTA or Call To Action as it is called.
 The CTA should indicate to the reader what they should do next, i.e., download your eBook, give you their email address, subscribe to your blog, or webinar, etc.

 The same goes for making your URL more keyword-friendly.
 However, don’t cram keywords into the URL either because Google is smart enough to detect that you’re packing keywords unnaturally.